Blog

 • Cost: $18.66 for Pro Trader, $99.99 for API Dev Pro

 Coinigy is widely considered the best crypto charting software.
 Here’s why.
-Along with its easy-to-use and information-packed charts, it offers wider utility by offering various technical analysis, portfolio tracking, and market trend tracking tools.
+Along with its easy-to-use and information-packed charts, it offers wider utility by offering various advanced technical analysis tools, portfolio tracking, and market trend tracking tools.

 Image8